The Goodness of Preservative-Free Wines – 6 Reasons to Purchase Them

 Wine is one of the oldest and most beloved alcoholic beverages in the world.
 It has been enjoyed by people for thousands of years and is considered a staple at social gatherings and celebrations.

-However, over time, the production process of wine has changed, with many winemakers using preservatives to improve the taste and extend the wine’s shelf life.
+However, over time, the wine production process has changed, with many winemakers using preservatives to improve taste and extend shelf life.
 While these preservatives may seem harmless, they can have a negative impact on the environment and our health.
-That's why many people are turning to preservative-free or natural wine, which offers a host of benefits.
+That's why many people are turning to preservative-free wines, which offer a host of benefits.

 What Are Preservatives in Wine?

 Preservatives are chemicals that are added to wine to prevent spoilage and maintain freshness.
 The most common preservatives used in wine are sulphites, which are compounds that contain sulphur dioxide.
 Sulphites are used to prevent oxidation, inhibit the growth of bacteria and yeast, and preserve the wine's flavour and aroma.
-They are also used to sterilise equipment and barrels during the winemaking process.
+They are also used to sterilise equipment and barrels during winemaking.

 While sulphites are generally considered safe for consumption, they can cause adverse reactions in some people, particularly those with asthma or sulphite sensitivity.
 In rare cases, sulphites can also cause anaphylaxis, a severe and potentially life-threatening allergic reaction.